-Two teenage boys head to an illegal rave in Beats – and here’s our review.
+Two teenage boys head to an illegal rave in Beats, that heads to DVD next week – here’s our review.

 Director: Brian Welsh

 Cast: Lorn Macdonald, Cristian Ortega, Laura Fraser